-The Coordinating Center prepares and distributes a quarterly newsletter to facilitate communication among ARIC Study staff.
+The Field Centers prepare and distribute a periodic newsletter to facilitate communication among ARIC Study staff.
 In general, each edition includes (1) reports from the Project Office, the Coordinating Center, at least one of the central laboratories or reading centers, and the Steering Committee, (2) a description of the facilities and staff of one field center or central agency, (3) general information on data management and (4) a calendar of events.
 The newsletter also provides reports on issues such as recruitment and participant follow-up rates, the development and the use of new ECG, laboratory, pulmonary function, or ultrasound methods and equipment, and preliminary study results and abstracts.